 Matthew Shigihara, Principal

-Redesigning existing sites is also a solution to the last mile delivery challenge.
-In Sacramento, CA we’re transforming the former Sacramento Bee Newspaper site into a distribution facility because the necessary infrastructure, including a large lot and warehousing capabilities, is already there.
+Redesigning existing sites is also a solution to the last-mile delivery challenge.
+In Sacramento, CA there are a number of downtown and midtown industrial building sites that are underutilized and ready for a distribution facility because of the necessary infrastructure, including a large lot and warehousing capabilities, where the zoning would not change.
 Residents are already accustomed to the noise and traffic in the area which is appealing to developers.

 What factors are vital to design considerations?